ehealthafrica-ci/rapidsms_tut/README.md

     sudo chown <yourself>:<your group> /srv/pillar
         # [ Note: on a live Salt Master, this directory should be _very_ restricted. ]

-Create a file called top.sls in your new pillar: In order to find your settings file, it should contain:

-    ## /srv/pillar/top.sls
-    base:
-      '*':
-        - settings
-    # [Note: this is a YAML file.
-The last two lines are indented by exactly two, and then four spaces.]
+Copy the files (top.sls and settings.sms) into your new pillar.

+    cp -r ./saltpillar/* /srv/pillar

-Now, create your settings pillar.
+Now, edit your settings pillar.
 Put your own values in for the dbname, password and secret key, etc.
 These values will be used when creating the PostgreSql database, and will be inserted in your new django "settings" environment.

-    ## /srv/pillar/settings.sls
+    nano /srv/pillar/settings.sls
-    dbengine: django.db.backends.postgresql_psycopg2
-    dbname: djangodb
-    dbuser: django
-    dbpassword: password
-    dbhost: localhost
-    dbport: 5432
-    secret_key: secret_key

 Test your installation:  [Remember, omit "--local" if using a salt master]